jvillste/dali/design.md

 The database is an asyclic graph of transactions.
 Each transaction points to one or more parent transactions.
 One transaction is the root transaction that has no parents.

-Transactions specify statements that specify changes to the edges of a graph.
+Transactions specify statements that specify changes to the edges of a graph of [entity attribute value] -tuples.

 # Statement